Southwest Chopped Salad

 - Kosher salt and fresh black pepper, to taste

-Add all salad ingredients to a large mixing bowl and toss.
-Reserve the avocado and peaches if you're making the salad ahead of time.
-Mix in right before serving.
+- Add all salad ingredients to a large mixing bowl and toss.
+Reserve the avocado and peaches if you're making the salad ahead of time to mix in right before serving.

 Adapted from Little Broken.